strapi/documentation/docs/user-docs/latest/content-types-builder/configuring-fields-content-type.md

 1. Click on the 2nd grey box to define the content-type B. It must be an already created collection type.
 2. Click on the icon representing the relation to establish between the content-types.
 3. Choose the *Field name* of the content-type A, meaning the name that will be used for the field in the content-type A.
-4. (optional if disabled by the relation type) Choose de *Field name* of the content-type B.
+4. (optional if disabled by the relation type) Choose the *Field name* of the content-type B.

 :::